opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_cluster_v3.md

   Defaults to `rbac`.
 Changing this parameter will create a new cluster resource.

 * `authenticating_proxy_ca` - (Optional) CA root certificate provided in the `authenticating_proxy` mode.
+  Deprecated, use `authenticating_proxy` instead.

+* `authenticating_proxy` - (Optional) Authenticating proxy configuration.
+Required if `authentication_mode` is set to `authenticating_proxy`.
+  * `ca` - X509 CA certificate configured in `authenticating_proxy` mode.
+The maximum size of the certificate is 1 MB.
+  * `cert` - Client certificate issued by the X509 CA certificate configured in `authenticating_proxy` mode.
+  This certificate is used for authentication from kube-apiserver to the extended API server.
+  * `private_key` - Private key of the client certificate issued by the X509 CA certificate configured in `authenticating_proxy` mode.
+  This key is used for authentication from kube-apiserver to the extended API server.

+~>
+  The private key used by the Kubernetes cluster does not support password encryption.
+Use an unencrypted private key.

 * `multi_az` - (Optional) Enable multiple AZs for the cluster, only when using HA flavors.
 Changing this parameter will create a new cluster resource.